Skip to main content

 Putting It All Together: A Day-in-the-Life After the Audit

-On a normal day in a post-audit environment, your operations might look like this:
+On a normal day in a post-audit environment, your operations looks like this:

 Next Steps